CFED thanks the many people whose support, guidance, advice, knowledge and patience were invaluable to this project.

 Our gratitude goes to the great many expert researchers, advocates and practitioners who helped us identify the best data and/or shared their topical knowledge on policies:

-Our appreciation goes to Assets & Opportunity Network Steering Committee who provided guidance and overall direction on the Assets & Opportunity Initiative.
+Our appreciation goes to the Assets & Opportunity Network Steering Committee who provided guidance and overall direction on the Assets & Opportunity Initiative.
 The Network Steering Committee members include:

 The Assets & Opportunity Scorecard was made possible through the generous support of the Ford Foundation, Northwest Area Foundation, Paul G. Allen Family Foundation, Walter S. Johnson Foundation and the Surdna Foundation.
 Special thanks to Frank Giovanni from the Ford Foundation who provided input on the Scorecard’s content and structure during the planning process.

 A tremendous amount of CFED staff time and talent was devoted to the creation of the Scorecard.
-We are deeply appreciative of the contributions of the Scorecard team of Roberto Arjona, Jennifer Brooks, Dara Duratinsky, Ethan Geiling, Kristin Lawton, Sean Luechtefeld, Jennifer Medina, Emory Nelms, Cameron Parsons, Fran Rosebush, Solana Rice, Lebaron Sims, Jr., Veronica Weis and Kasey Wiedrich, as well as many other members of the CFED staff, current and former, whose assistance was invaluable.
-Special thanks to consultants Dave Kalbfleish and Amy Saltzman.
-The Assets & Opportunity Scorecard would not be possible without the support and leadership of CFED President Andrea Levere, CFED Founder and Board President Robert Friedman, Chief Program Officer Ida Rademacher and Chief External Relations Officer Kim Pate.
+We are deeply appreciative of the contributions of the team of Roberto Arjona, Jennifer Brooks, Paul Day, Dara Duratinsky, Sandiel Grant, Kristin Lawton, Sean Luechtefeld, Jennifer Medina, Emory Nelms, Cameron Parsons, Fran Rosebush, Solana Rice, Lebaron Sims, Jr., Robert Tenorio, Charles Tilley, Holden Weisman and Kasey Wiedrich, as well as many other members of the CFED staff, current and former, whose assistance was invaluable.
+Special thanks to consultants Dave Kalbfleish, Tamanna Mansury and Amy Saltzman.
+The would not be possible without the support and leadership of CFED President Andrea Levere, CFED Founder and Board Chair Robert Friedman, former Chief Program Officer Ida Rademacher and Chief External Relations Officer Kim Pate.